Jmurp11/shopping-list/README.md

+## Summary

+* My front end experience is more heavily in Angular and I have not had much exposure to React.
+I noted with TODO's some areas where my knowledge of best practices may have come up short, but I wanted to ensure that I completed the challenge in a reasonable time frame.
+With that said, the application matches with the mock up images.
+I hope that this shows my ability to pick up React quickly.

 ## Setting up SQL Connection

 - create a .env file in the server directory and add SQL Connection info to it